idleberg/vite-plugin-valibot-env/README.md

 Language ID for localized error messages.

 > [!NOTE]
-> You need to install `@valibot/i18n` and import it into your Vite config.
+> When using this option, you need to install `@valibot/i18n` and import it into your Vite config.

 #### `options.onBeforeIssues`